Doing business in Bulgaria

 - capital gains resulting from transactions with real estate,

-- capital gains from disposal of financial assets issued by the State/municipalities or resident entities (there is an exemption for capital gains resulting from disposal of shares on a regulated Bulgarian/EU/EEA market),
+- capital gains from the disposal of financial assets issued by the State/municipalities or resident entities (there is an exemption for capital gains resulting from the disposal of shares on a regulated Bulgarian/EU/EEA market),

 - dividends and liquidation quotas,

-- income from renting out movable property or real estates,
+- income from renting out a movable property or real estates,

 - interest, royalties, franchising and factoring fees,